Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ```

 ^Finally, we define that all of this should be accessible on port 80 (as defined earlier)
-^The last two lines are important: we set up a load balancer and
+The last two lines are important: we set up a load balancer and
-^tell it to apply session stickiness based on your IP.
+tell it to apply session stickiness based on your IP.
 So every time
-^you visit from the same machine, you should get the same machine and
+you visit from the same machine, you should get the same machine and
-^the same session.
+the same session.

 ---